WEC-Sim/WEC-Sim/docs/_include/pto.rst

 .. figure:: /_static/images/rotational_pto.PNG
    :width: 500pt

-* Step 3: Use a subsystem and rename it to PTO-Sim where input is response and output is torque.
+* Step 3: Create a subsystem and rename it to PTO-Sim where input is response and output is torque.

 .. figure:: /_static/images/oswec_pto_sim.PNG
    :width: 500pt

-* Step 4: Go inside PTO-Sim block and drag and drop one bus selector and two selector blocks.
+* Step 4: Go inside the PTO-Sim block and drag and drop one bus selector and two selector blocks.
 The input port sizes need to be changed to 6, and since pitch is driving the piston, selection index of each selector needs to be changed to 5.
 Next, go to PTO-Sim library and drag and drop all the blocks for the hydraulic PTO.
 The rotary to linear adjustable